If you are serious about eCommerce conversion rate optimization, you NEED to optimize your site search.

 On average, 50% of all eCommerce revenue comes from the search function.
 And if this wasn’t enough, search users convert 6 times better than shoppers who just browse.

 Well, in today’s guide you’re going to learn everything you need to know about site search optimization.

 If thay can't find it, you can't sell it

 Before anything else (in order to make sure we are on the same page) let me start off with the definition of conversion rate optimization and the importance of site search in the big picture.

 - DEFINITION: Conversion Rate Optimization (CRO)

-It is the systematic process of increasing the percentage of website visitors who take
+It is the systematic process of increasing the percentage of website visitors who take a desired action.

 In eCommerce, this desired action is usually the purchase of a product or service – you convert visitors to customers.

 And believe me, you want to maximize the percentage of converted visitors.
 There is a huge difference between every 10th visitor buying from you and every 9th.
 This small change in conversion means you doubled your sales.